ajeeth-b/SOLID-Principles/README.md

 ## [LSP](https://github.com/ajeeth-b/SOLID-Principles/tree/master/LSP)

 ```
-A is a sub type of B, then object of type B may be replaced with type A.
+If A is a sub type of B, then object of type B may be replaced with type A.
 ```

 - Derived type must be completly substitutable for their base types.